Satan Bound

 “The Abyss.”
 As with the “great chain,”

-the term cannot be interpreted literally as a bottomless pit somewhere underneath
+the term cannot be a literal reference to a bottomless pit somewhere underneath

 the earth.
 A spirit can no more be held